-Clícia Pinto, technical leader and performance engineer, and Lucas Batista, Pedro de Santana, and Georgina González, HPC developers, Supercomputing Center SENAI CIMATEC
+Clícia Pinto, technical leader and performance engineer. and Lucas Batista, Pedro de Santana, and Georgina González, high-performance computing (HPC) developers, Supercomputing Center SENAI CIMATEC

 Reverse Time Migration (RTM) takes advantage of the finite-difference (FD) method to compute numerical approximations for the acoustic wave equation.
 It is a computational bottleneck for RTM applications, and therefore needs to be optimized to guarantee timely results and efficiency when allocating resources for hydrocarbon exploration.
-This article describes our experience migrating a CUDA-based RTM code to Data Parallel C++ (DPC++) using the Intel® DPC++ Compatibility Tool.
+This article describes our experience migrating an RTM code that's based on CUDA* to Data Parallel C++ (DPC++) using the Intel® DPC++ Compatibility Tool.

 RTM Overview and Input Data

 In several seismic imaging methods, a stencil is applied in the FD scheme as a numerical solution for the wave equation.
 This is the case for RTM, widely used in the oil and gas industry to generate images of subsurface structures.
 Despite the advantages inherent in the method, two major computational bottlenecks characterize it: the high number of floating-point operations during the propagation step and the difficulty in storing the wave fields in main memory.
 To mitigate the effect of these bottlenecks, engineers seek to explore both the intrinsic parallelism of tasks and the optimization of computational resources, designing solutions capable of running on different accelerators.
 The optimization of this method represents a great economic advantage for exploration geophysics because it reduces the chances of errors in well drilling.
 As proposed by Claerbout,1 the RTM algorithm usually has a forward time propagation, a backward propagation, and a cross-correlation of image condition.
 The flowchart for the RTM algorithm highlights these steps along with host and device communication (Figure 1).